SimonFJ20/courses/compiler/chapter_4.md

 }
 ```

 We'll also add an array of function definitions to the evaluator class.
-The index of a function definition will also be it's id.
+The index of a function definition will also be its id.

 ## 4.5 Expressions